AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Data_Views_API_Overview.md

 Resources to create, read, update, and delete `/DataViews`.
 For more information, see [Data View](xref:DataViewsOverview)

 ## [Resolved data view API](xref:ResolvedDataViewAPI)
-For each `/DataView` provided in the request body, resources to show how the data view `./Resolved/` for your user context
+For each `/DataViews/{dataViewId}`, these resources show how the data view `./Resolved/` for your user context.

 ## [Resolved data view preview API](xref:ResolvedDataViewPreviewAPI)
 For each `/DataView` provided in the request body, resources to show how the data view `./Resolved/` for your user context.
 This provides the flexibility to change the data view on the fly without saving/updating it.